Shunet El Zebib

 Shunet El Zebib (Arabic:شونة الزبيب lit. "raisin barn" or "storage of the raisins"), alternatively named Shuneh and Middle Fort, is a large mudbrick structure located at Abydos in Upper Egypt.
-The edifice dates to the Second Dynasty (c.
-2700 BC.), and was built by the ancient Egyptian king (pharaoh) Khasekhemwy.
+The edifice dates to the Second Dynasty, and was built by the ancient Egyptian king Khasekhemwy.

 Description

 Shunet El Zebib is made of hardened mudbricks.
 It consists of two rectangular surrounding walls, interlaced like a shoe box.
 The outer wall measures 137 × 77 m and is c.
 5 m thick and 12 m high.
 The inner wall (perimeter wall) measures 123 × 56 m and is c.
 3 m thick and 8 m high.
 The facade of the outer wall was niched, imitating a royal palace facade.
 The enclosure provides two entrances, one at the eastern corner, one at the northern corner.
 These entrances once consisted of massive, stone-made door jambs, the material of the door wings is unknown.

 The inner area consists of a largely empty court; it is unknown if there were some substructures and/or larger buildings (such as a shrine or temple).
 In 1988, Australian Egyptologist David O'Connor discovered a square, flat mount made of fine limestone rubble, covered with mudbricks and forming four flat steps.
 It is located at the very midst of the court, its true purpose is still unknown.
 The only cultic building that can be archaeologically attested is a small chapel close to the south-eastern corner.
 Its ruins are also made of hardened mud bricks.